premkumar246/My_notes/Deep Learning/Convolutional Neural Networks.md

 ### Inspired by Human Visual Cortex
 - A convolutional Layer performs an operation called convolution over the matrix of inputs.
 - The CNNs are inspired by Human Visual Cortex.
-- In 1998 Yann Lecun build first successful Neural network in AT&T then Microsoft build optical recognition and hand writing recognition tools
+- In 1998 Yann Lecun build first successful Neural network in AT&T then Microsoft build optical recognition and hand writing recognition tools.

 ### Why not ANNs?
 - We can use ANNs but the results are not satisfactory always
 #### High computation cost